Book Cover Designs That Sell (How-To Guide, Examples)

 Reviews that carry the most weight are from prominent personalities like other authors in the genre, relevant influencers in your niche, and anyone, or any brand, whose opinion is highly respected by your audience.

-This suggests to readers that people have read and enjoyed the book and this can often pursuade them to buy your book.
+This suggests to readers that people have read and enjoyed the book and this can often persuade them to buy your book.

 Beyond the book cover…